There are so many reasons to learn a new language.

 The world will be your oyster!

-9. Increased creativity
+9. Increase your creativity

 After all, your language shapes how you perceive and view the world, so why not enlarge it by inviting a whole new world inside your head?

-This is exactly where the ability to think outside the box, or creativity, comes from.
+Ultimately a bilingual brain is exactly where the ability to think outside the box, or creativity, comes from.

-10. Learning new languages becomes easier
+11. Find new languages easier

-If you’ve already mastered one foreign language, you might be up for taking on another.
+Another bit of good news: if you’ve already mastered one foreign language, you might be up for taking on another.

 With plenty of language learning experience under your belt, you’ll have a much better understanding of your learning style and which methods work best for you.